 Irem has been teaching at Allegheny College since Fall 2017.
-Her research is on the metaphysics and epistemology of identity through time, both of things and of ourselves.
-In addition to metaphysics, she teaches classes on ethics, applied ethics, epistemology, philosophy of religion, free will, logic, philosophy of science and modern philosophy.
-She collaborates with other scholars on interfaith dialogue projects.
+Her research is on the metaphysics, epistemology and ethics of identity through time, both of things and of ourselves.
+In addition to metaphysics, she teaches classes on ethics, epistemology, social philosophy, and free will.
+She looks to incorporate multiple disciplines’ viewpoints in her teaching and research.
 Her favorite hobbies are running and acting, especially improv acting.
 A native of Istanbul, Turkey, she can also be found teaching Mediterranean cooking classes.

 Areas of Specialization: Metaphysics

 Areas of Teaching Competence: Ethics, Applied Ethics, Epistemology, Philosophy of Science, Philosophy of Religion, Ethics, Logic

 - “Persistence Egalitarianism” Res Philosophica, 98(1): 63-88, 2021.